 I don't usually dig into heavy topics on WTFab, but occasionally when something rubs me the wrong way, it's nice to have this blog as an outlet (like when Kate Upton was being called fat).
 This is one of those times.

 When Covergirl announced that Sofia Vergara was their newest Covergirl, I thought it was great.
 She's gorgeous with a bangin, curvy body and she's funny as hell on Modern Family.
 But over the past few months I've become increasingly aware of the fact that Sofia's Covergirl ads look a bit...off.

 At first I thought they just looked a bit odd because they'd photoshopped her so much, she didn't look like herself.
 But then I realized all her Covergirl ads had a clear trend.
 She didn't look like herself because she looked white washed.
 Covergirl is clearly putting harsh lighting on her, using lighter makeup than her natural skin tone, and photoshopping the crap (or rather, the Latina) out of her.
-She looks like a pretty brunette, but she sure as shit doesn't look like her Columbian self.
+She looks like a pretty brunette, but she sure as shit doesn't look like herself.
 Exhibit A.

 |Barely even recognized her here|

 |This one's probably the most natural looking one.
 At least her skin tone isn't ridiculously light.|